pact-foundation/pact_broker/README.md

 # Pact Broker

 The Pact Broker provides a repository for consumer driven contracts created using the pact gem.
-It
+It:

 * solves the problem of how to share pacts between consumer and provider projects
 * allows you to [decouple your service release cycyles][decouple]